VinnyMoraes-dev/VinnyMoraes-dev/README.md

-# Vinny Moraes Developer 👨‍💻
+# Vinny Moraes Data Analysis 👨‍💻📊

 I am a professional passionate about technology.
 I make my work my hobby and innovation opportunities my inspiration.
 I seek new professional challenges, developing my skills and specializing in the area of ​​Information Technology.

 I map processes and perform data modeling according to business rules.
 In addition to analyzing the performance of implemented systems, I solve technical problems, prepare technical manuals and build dashboards in Power BI and develop applications in Power Apps.

+## My Power BI and Power Apps Portfolio 📊
+👉<a href="https://www.behance.net/datatechai">Click here</a> to view my Projects on Behance!🎯

 ## My Courses 📚
 👉<a href="https://www.linkedin.com/in/vinicius-araujo-moraes-ti/details/certifications/">Click here</a> to see my courses!🎯